Hermon Bumpus and House Sparrows

 Buttemer, W. A. 1992.
 Differential overnight survival by Bumpus' House Sparrow: an alternate interpretation.
 Condor 94: 944-954.

-Data file consists of the following variables:
+The accompanying data files consist of the following variables:

 1) line number from Bumpus' tables